Vince Staples: 2009–2013: Beginnings and Stolen Youth

 In 2012, Earl Sweatshirt returned from Samoa and reconnected with Vince.
-Earl then introduced him to fellow American rapper Mac Miller.
+Earl introduced him to fellow American rapper Mac Miller.
 In June 2013, Miller (under the alias Larry Fisherman) and Staples released a mixtape titled Stolen Youth.
-The mixtape features guest appearances from Miller, Ab-Soul, Schoolboy Q, Da$H, Hardo, and Staples's Cutthroat Boyz co-member, Joey Fatts.
-Following Stolen Youth's release, he toured as a supporting act on Miller's Space Migration Tour.
+The mixtape features guest appearances from Miller, Ab-Soul, Schoolboy Q, Da$H, Hardo, and Staples's Cutthroat Boyz co-member Joey Fatts.
+Following Stolen Youth's release, he toured as a supporting act on Miller's The Space Migration Tour.
 After making three appearances on Earl's debut studio album Doris, including the single "Hive", the liner notes revealed Staples had recently signed to the hip hop record label Def Jam Recordings.

 2014–2015: Shyne Coldchain Vol. 2, Hell Can Wait, and Summertime '06

 On March 13, 2014, he released his fourth mixtape, called Shyne Coldchain Vol. 2.
 The mixtape features the production from Earl Sweatshirt, Michael Uzowuru, Childish Major, No ID, Evidence, DJ Babu, and Scoop DeVille; as well as guest appearances from singer-songwriters Jhené Aiko and James Fauntleroy.
 On March 2, 2014, Staples began touring in the United States with a fellow American rappers Schoolboy Q and Isaiah Rashad on the Oxymoron World Tour, to support the release of Schoolboy Q's album Oxymoron.

 On August 15, 2014, Staples released a music video for "Blue Suede".
-The track was also made available on iTunes.
+The track was made available on iTunes.
 On September 9, 2014, Vince released another new song titled "Hands Up" via iTunes.
 He released the EP Hell Can Wait on October 7, 2014.
-Prior to the EP's release Staples revealed during an interview with XXL Magazine that it would include guest appearances from A$ton Matthews and Teyana Taylor, along with productions from No I.D., Infamous, and Hagler.
+Prior to the EP's release Staples revealed during an interview with XXL Magazine that it would include guest appearances from Aston Matthews and Teyana Taylor, along with productions from No I.D., Infamous, and Hagler.

 On May 4, 2015, Staples released the first single from his debut album, called "Señorita".
-He later announced it that his debut studio album would be titled Summertime '06., In June 2015, Staples was named as one of the ten rappers of XXLs "2015 Freshman Class", and was featured on the cover alongside fellow up-and-coming rappers Dej Loaf, Fetty Wap, GoldLink, K Camp, OG Maco, Raury, Shy Glizzy, Tink, and Kidd Kidd.
+He later announced it that his debut studio album would be titled Summertime '06., In June 2015, Staples was named as one of the ten rappers of XXLs "2015 Freshman Class".
 On June 15, Staples released the second single from his debut album, "Get Paid" featuring Desi Mo.
 On June 22, he released the album's third and final single, "Norf Norf".
 The track reached viral prominence after a video of a mom tearfully complaining about the song became popular on social media.
 The album was released on June 30, 2015.
 It received widespread acclaim and debuted at number 39 on the US Billboard 200.